BMorrell92/Milestone_Project_2/README.md

 - *"A wider selection of sounds would be cool"* - Future Feature

+## Bugs

+### Resolved
+- **HTML Validation:**
+    - When I first validated my game page HTML, the validator came back with an error; “Attribute ‘type' not allowed on element label at this point”.
+To solve the issue I ommitted the type attribute from all label elements as they were not needed.

+- **Background Wallpaper not Resetting from "Dawn" Sound:**
+    - When I was first manually testing the website for all it's interactive features, I noticed that the
-### Bugs
+### Unresolved
+- **Rendering Speed:**
+  - It has been noticed that rendering issues occur with poor internet speeds, which can occasionally affect the user experience.
+On this occassion, all media content is being hosted within the source code, however, any future improvments will have to utilise CDN's to improve the rendering time of the website.

 ## Credits

-I would like to credit Code Institute for providing easy to follow content and all the necassary source code from their tutorials.
-The structure of JAMS Galatica FM was heavily based on the Resume mini project.
-Other functionalities added to the website were taken from open source content available online.
+I would like to credit Code Institute for providing easy-to-follow content and all the necessary source code from their tutorials.

 ### Content

 - The icons used were taken from [Font Awesome](https://fontawesome.com/)
-- The main website structure and code used for this project has been duplicated from the Code Institutes Resume website mini project.
-Various styling and layout changes have been made to repurpose the website specific to this project.
-- The footer code used for this project has been dulicated from the Code Institutes Love Running website mini project.
-- The source code for the gallery layout of Media page was taken from https://mdbootstrap.com/docs/standard/extended/gallery/
+- The JS code was developed using this [Youtube tutorial](https://www.youtube.com/watch?v=oMBXdZzYqEk) and various other sources.

 ### Media

-- The GIFs used for the Title Banner and Events page were taken from open source website https://giphy.com/explore/open-source
+- The GIFs used for the background wallpaper were taken from open source website https://giphy.com/explore/open-source
+- The sound used for the website were sourced from free sound effect website https://www.zapsplat.com/